Conjugacy classes of derangements in finite groups of Lie type: Introduction

 Nevertheless, the connection between the two distributions is closer in the case of a finite simple group of Lie type, at least if we restrict to regular semisimple elements.
 For groups of bounded rank $r$ and level $q$, every conjugacy class consisting of regular semisimple elements satisfies

 for constants $c_r, C_r > 0$.
+(This holds since $\C_G(g)$ is an extension of a maximal torus by a group of $r$-bounded order; see \cite[Theorem 14.2 and Proposition 25.2]{malle_testerman}.)
 This simple observation enables us to deduce the conjugacy class result directly from the element result in the bounded-rank case.

 As the rank grows the bounds \eqref{eq:cc-to-elements} deteriorate, and it is no longer trivial to compare the conjugacy class distribution to the elements distribution.
-However, in this case $G$ is a classical group, and formulas for the size of $|\C_G(g)|$ show that a proportion $1-\epsilon$ of regular semisimple conjugacy classes have order at least $c_\eps |L| / q^r$, where $L$ is the universal covering group of $G$.
+However, formulas for the size of $|\C_G(g)|$ (see \cite[Proposition 25.2]{malle_testerman} again) show that a proportion $1-\epsilon$ of regular semisimple conjugacy classes have order at least $c_\eps |L| / q^r$, where $L$ is the universal covering group of $G$.
 Since in the proof of \Cref{thm:main-simple-case} we will count regular semisimple classes, and since $k(G)\asymp q^r/|L:G|$, we can deduce the original Boston--Shalev conjecture (\Cref{t_boston_shalev}) for non-alternating groups from \Cref{thm:main-simple-case}.

 For the reverse deduction, one would have to show that a proportion $1-\epsilon$ of the regular semisimple elements of $G$ are contained in conjugacy classes of size bounded by $C_\epsilon |L| / q^r$.
 This statement is subtler than the previous one, but still it is likely true.